Is student learning directly impacted by teacher PD?

 - Implement and test their learning product directly in the classroom with students.

-- Reflect on the process.
+- Reflect on the process through one-to-one peer review.

 - Upload the evidence of classroom practice, student work and learning.